kevng2/Nickelodeon-Chess/README.md

            sound-used for playing the music
            tkinter - used for the GUI
 </br>
-Issues:Currently after capturing a move you have to click off the board for the board to update.
+Issues: Currently after capturing a move you have to click off the board for the board to update.
+        Currently the game does not implement a check and checkmate function
 </br></br>
 Other Resources:
 </br>